Frequently Asked Questions

 A:

-Somatic AI refers to artificial intelligence designed to influence your physiological and emotional state through body-based interaction — not just conversation.
-Somatic AI systems integrate breathing guidance, haptic feedback, rhythmic pacing, sensory grounding, and emotional co-regulation to help the nervous system shift from stress states into calm.
+Somatic AI is artificial intelligence designed to influence your physiological and emotional state through body-based interaction, not just conversation.
+It integrates breathing guidance, haptic feedback, rhythmic pacing, sensory grounding, and emotional co-regulation to help the nervous system shift from stress states into calm.
 Nomie is one of the first somatic AI wellness companions, combining the warmth of an AI companion with the science of embodied regulation.

 Q:What kind of tools does Nomie include?